Advertisement

 Kisumé

 Chris Lucas’ towering Japanese restaurant on Flinders Lane has unveiled a new seasonal offering of weekday lunch set options, perfect for the time-poor and hungry.
-Between 12 and 2.30pm Monday–Friday, choose from one of four main dishes: chicken katsu with rocoto chilli, teriyaki and fried shallots; Angus Misuji with cured egg yolk and seasonal vegetables; tempura tofu somen with chilli ponzu; or chriashi tuna, salmon, kingfish and ikura.
+Every Tuesday–Friday, choose from one of four main dishes: chicken katsu with rocoto chilli, teriyaki and fried shallots; Angus Misuji with cured egg yolk and seasonal vegetables; tempura tofu somen with chilli ponzu; or chriashi tuna, salmon, kingfish and ikura.
 Mains are all paired with miso soup and will cost guests a cruisey $29.50.

 Ides